Aeschylus

 2/24/2024

-Aeschylus was one of the most influential Greek tragedians of the ancient world, and is considered one of the founders of Western theater.
-Born in 525 BC in Eleusis, Greece, Aeschylus wrote over 80 plays during his career, many of which are still performed today.
+Aeschylus (525 BC – 456 BC) was one of the most influential Greek tragedians of the ancient world and is often referred to as the father of Western theater.
+Born in Eleusis, Greece, Aeschylus wrote over 80 plays during his career, many of which remain central to the study and performance of classical theater today.

-Aeschylus' most famous work is the Oresteia trilogy, which includes the plays Agamemnon, The Libation Bearers, and The Eumenides.
-The trilogy tells the story of the House of Atreus, a family cursed by a cycle of violence and revenge.
-The Oresteia is often seen as a landmark work in the development of Western drama, as it introduced the concept of the trilogy and the use of a continuous narrative across three plays.
+Aeschylus' most famous work is the Oresteia trilogy, a collection of three plays that includes Agamemnon, The Libation Bearers, and The Eumenides.
+The trilogy tells the tragic story of the House of Atreus, a family cursed by a never-ending cycle of violence and revenge.
+The Oresteia is significant in the history of theater as it introduced the concept of the trilogy and continuous narrative across three plays, shaping the future of dramatic storytelling.

-In addition to his contributions to theater, Aeschylus was also known for his military service.
-He fought in the Battle of Marathon in 490 BC, and was later a participant in the Battle of Salamis in 480 BC, which was a decisive victory for the Greek city-states against the Persian Empire.
+Beyond his contributions to theater, Aeschylus was also a military hero.
+He fought in the Battle of Marathon in 490 BC and later participated in the Battle of Salamis in 480 BC, where Greek forces achieved a decisive victory over the Persian Empire.
+His involvement in these key battles reflected his deep commitment to his homeland and further shaped his literary themes, which often explored the tension between fate and free will.

 Further Reading